Please update the form to fix the errors and resubmit.

-Picking up after yourself, and activities such as making a birdfeeder, and planting more flowers and shrubs for insects such as bees and butterflies to feed from are all ways we can thank nature, celebrate biodiversity and do our part.
+Picking up after yourself and activities such as making a birdfeeder and planting more flowers and shrubs for insects such as bees and butterflies to feed on are all ways we can thank nature, celebrate biodiversity and do our part.

 Some of our campaigns here at atlasGO are to raise awareness, connect people, and protect the environment.
 For the latter, we have our Go4Trees campaign.
 Working together with One Tree Planted, our goal with this challenge is global reforestation.
 You can plant trees with every workout.

 This fits in very nicely with the theme of this year’s World Environment Day since trees are essential to many species of animals in terms of habitat and food.
 You can do your part in reforestation while getting healthier at the same time!

 Every 4 miles you run, hike or walk converts to one tree planted.
 In order to encourage fellow participants and teammates, you can log your sweaty selfies and high fives, giving everyone involved virtual encouragement.

 Join our community of over 4K people and add to the 55K trees planted by downloading the app and participating.
 Help us reach our goal of 100,000 trees faster by committing to the cause.

 Be creative!
 We would love to hear what are your ideas to participate in World Environment Day this year.
 Whether it is a daily habit that you have been doing for a while or a new action that you would take to positively impact the planet, we are all ears.
 Send your ideas to firstname.lastname@example.org, and we will be resharing them on social media.